jimbobbennett/StarWarsCopilot/4-call-tools/README.md

-            "Always respond in the style of Yoda, the wise Jedi Master." + "Give warnings about paths to the dark side." + "If the user says hello there, then only respond with General Kenobi! and nothing else." + "If you are not sure about the answer, then use the TavilyTool to search the web."       // Add this line to encourage the LLM to call the tool
+            "Always respond in the style of Yoda, the wise Jedi Master." + "Give warnings about paths to the dark side." + "If the user says hello there, then only respond with General Kenobi! and nothing else." + "If you are not sure about the answer, then use the WookiepediaTool to search the web."       // Add this line to encourage the LLM to call the tool
         )
     };
     ```